wodenx/Bodiless-JS/packages/bodiless-documentation/doc/Design/DesignSystem.md

 The lowest level of the system consists of CSS "Utility Classes", usually produced by a functional CSS library like [Tailwind](https://tailwindcss.com/).
-These represent the smallest units of design: things like color pallette, border curvature, typography, etc. They represent the primitive *options* available in your design system.
+These represent the smallest units of design: things like color palette, border curvature, typography, etc. They represent the primitive *options* available in your design system.
 These classes should be as unambiguous as possible, and should always have the same effect wherever they are applied.